sgnd/sgnd/README.md

 - https://microgen.mejik.id
 - https://mejikart.id

 I also Instructor at **PT.
-DumbWays Indonesia Teknologi** (https://dumbways.id), a Full-Stack and DevOps Bootcamp.
+DumbWays Indonesia Teknologi** (https://dumbways.id), Dumbways is a learning program for beginners who want to become a Full-Stack Developer and DevOps Engineer.

 ## Get in touch
 - LinkedIn: https://linkedin.com/in/sgnd